centau/vide/docs/api/animation.md

 ## spring()

-Returns a new source with a dynamically animated value of the input source.
+Returns a new source with a value always moving torwards the input source value.

 - **Type**